kmokhtar79/Prime-Weather/README.md

 # Prime-Weather
-This is a Scriptable widget that lets you display greetings, weather condition and events and supports custome widget background as well.
+This is a Scriptable widget that lets you display battery (optional), greetings (optional), weather temprature,  condition, events and supports custome widget background as well.

 # Setup
 Copy the code in Prime-Weather.js.